mitjafelicijan/mitjafelicijan.com/posts/2022-06-30-trying-out-helix-editor.md

 ![Editor](/assets/helix-editor/editor.png)

-I would advise using this editor.
 It's still young but has this mature feeling to it.
 It has sane defaults and mimics Vim (works a bit differently, but the overall idea is similar).